Why People are the Real Key to Machine Learning

 David Dudley

-David joined the company in 2013, bringing his wordsmithing skills to its webinars, blog posts, newsletters, conferences, and more.
-Before becoming Co-Director of Marketing, David served as Marketing Communications & Content Manager for 7 years.
-In his current role, David directs the content, branding, and multimedia departments, and collaborates with other IA divisions and Ignition community members to produce valuable marketing assets.
+David joined Inductive Automation in 2013, bringing his wordsmithing skills to its webinars, blog posts, newsletters, conferences, and more.
+As Managing Communications Editor, David plays a key role in shaping the company’s messaging across various channels.
 He holds a Bachelor’s Degree in Communication with emphasis in Advertising from California State University, Fullerton.

 Table of contents